Kiragroh/ESAPI_Beam-Namer/README.md

 # ESAPI_Beam-ReNamer
-Simply change your Beam/Field names with nomenclature of your choice.
+Simply change your Beam/Field IDs with the nomenclature of your choice.